NASA Workforce Map

 Career Service Recognition: NASA recognition (certificate and a service pin) for Federal career service is presented to all civil service employees.
 Eligibility for career service recognition is based on total years of Federal service, including all honorable military service.
 A NASA service pin is awarded upon completion of 5 years of service.
 Certificates of service and NASA pins are presented for each 5-year interval thereafter.
 Employees with 40 years or more of service are eligible to receive service pins, certificates, and a congratulatory letter from the Administrator.
 In addition, employees with 50 years or more of service are eligible to receive a congratulatory letter from the President

-Space Act Awards: Granted by the NASA Inventions and Contributions Board (ICB), these awards recognize and reward outstanding scientific or technical innovations which further the NASA mission.
+Space Act Awards: The awards competitions are held by the NASA Inventions and Contributions Board (ICB).
+These awards recognize and reward outstanding scientific or technical innovations which further the NASA mission.
 Space Act Awards may be paid to NASA employees, NASA contractor employees, as well as to other government, university, and industry personnel.
-The Office of General Counsel selects the NASA Invention of the Year Award supported by technical assistance and recommendations from the ICB.
-The ICB supports the Office of the Chief Engineer, Office of Safety and Mission Assurance, and Office of the Chief Information Officer who co-sponsor the selection of the NASA Software of the Year Award.
-Innovators may contact their Center Awards Liaison Officer (ALO) who can assist with the procedures for submitting and obtaining Center approvals for nomination.
+The Office of General Counsel sponsors and selects the NASA Invention of the Year Award winners, supported by technical assistance and recommendations from the ICB.
+The ICB also supports the Office of the Chief Engineer, Office of Safety and Mission Assurance, and Office of the Chief Information Officer who co-sponsor the selection of the NASA Software of the Year Award.
+Innovators may contact their Center Awards Liaison Officer (ALO) who can assist with the procedures for submitting and obtaining Center approvals for nominations.

 NASA George M. Low Awards: Sponsored by the Office of Safety and Mission Assurance, these awards are NASA's premier quality and productivity award to recognize NASA's prime and sub contractors.
 It recognizes large and small businesses that demonstrate excellence and outstanding technical and managerial achievements in quality and technical performance in NASA-related contracts or subcontracts.
 The award was named after George M. Low, a NASA leader who was dedicated to quality and excellence.
 A site visit team to each recipient is part of the validation process using seven criteria: performance, cost, schedule, innovation, management leadership, alignment of organizational goals with NASA's strategic plans, customer orientation and adherence to the Total Quality Management philosophy.
 Recipient companies are honored in a special ceremony during the NASA Continual Improvement and Reinvention Conference on Quality Management in each of four categories: (1) large business product, (2) large business service, (3) small business product and (4) small business service.